 This daylong workshop is designed to give participants an understanding of the critical role of facilitators in the broad spectrum of public engagement work.
 We spend time locating the work in local and statewide projects, walking through a typical “talk to action” process, and emphasizing the principles that guide our work.
 Prior facilitation experience is helpful but not necessary.
 Dress is casual and meals, refreshments, and training materials will be provided.
 Childcare available upon request.
 Free for Pittsfield community members- including Pittsfield residents, PMHS students, and people who work in Pittsfield. $40 fee for non-Pittsfield community members.

 Space is limited.
 Pre-registration required.
 Contact Molly for more information 603-312-6980 or molly (at) pittsfieldlistens.org

 Congratulations to all the nominees and awardees of the 3rd Annual Pittsfield Community Impact Awards, hosted by Pittsfield Listens!
 It was a packed house for Awards Night at The Scenic Theater on the snowy evening of Thursday December 11th.
 From the beautiful stage decked for the holidays and being joined by the 2012 or 2013 Community Impact Awardees to help present the awards to this years recipients, it was a very special celebration of the Pittsfield community.
 The festivities continued with food and friends for a post-ceremony celebration at Jitters Café.
 Thank you to everyone who joined to celebrate the incredible people and many efforts that are having a positive impact on the Pittsfield Community!
 Read more here

 We love our neighbors!
 Our community is using a private online social network called Nextdoor Pittsfield, where we share events, items for sale/free, safety concerns, ideas, and more.
 Nextdoor helps you...

 - Stay informed

-How can all of us make Pittsfield a great place for everyone to live, learn, work and play?
+Working together to make Pittsfield a great place for everyone to live, learn, work, and play